tianyin/rex/README.md

 }
 ```

-The code not only instroduces an extra constraint in the loop (`off <
+The code not only introduces an extra constraint in the loop (`off <
 BMC_MAX_PACKET_LENGTH`) solely for passing the verifier, but also employs
 repeated boilerplate code to check packet ends (`data_end`) and cumbersome
 logic to match the `"set"` string in the packet.